 Give A Girl A Break (circa 1950) – Originally slated for Judy and Gene Kelly, the completed 1953 film starred Debbie Reynolds, Bob Fosse, Marge & Gower Champion, and Kurt Kaznar.

 The Romberg Story (1951) – Another musical biopic, this time based on the life and music of Sigmund Romberg.
 No doubt Freed had Judy on his early lists of guest star appearances.
 A screenplay was delivered by Joseph Fields on December 2, 1951.
-The project was turned over to Roger Edens and released in 1954 as Deep In My Heart.
+The project was turned over to Roger Edens and released by MGM in 1954 as Deep In My Heart.

 Brigadoon (1954) – Judy was an early consideration for the role played by Cyd Charisse in the finished 1954 MGM film starring Gene Kelly.
 Although Judy and Cyd were complete opposites in terms of the strengths of their talents, it’s not as far off as one would think.
-In the original Broadway show, the lead female role was more of a singing role, switched to a dancing role for the film to accommodate Charisse’s (and Kelly’s) particular talents.
+In the original Broadway show, the lead female role was a predominantly singing role, switched to a dancing role in the film to accommodate Charisse’s particular talents.
 It’s doubtful that by the time production actually happened in 1954 that Judy would have seriously been considered.
 She had just made A Star Is Born at Warner Bros. and the word around town was that Judy had dragged that production on longer than anyone wanted.
 It’s unfair, but at the time, that’s how it was.

 Say It With Music (1963 – 1970) – This project was envisioned as the grand finale of the careers of Arthur Freed, Vincente Minnelli, and Irving Berlin.
-It’s been suggested that in the projects early stages Freed wanted Judy to star in the film.
+It’s been suggested that in the project’s early stages Freed wanted Judy to star in the film.
 The story of the attempts to get the film made is a good example of how much Hollywood filmmaking had changed after the fall of the Studio System in the 1950s.

-The following are films that Judy was allegedly in the running for at other studios/production companies before, during and after her tenure with MGM.
+The following are films that Judy was allegedly in the running for at other studios/production companies before, during, and after her tenure with MGM.